nlfiedler/zorigami/NOTES.md

 1. Select an existing bucket, or create a new one.
     * For Amazon, limited to 1,000 vaults, so reuse will be necessary.
     * For Google, no hard limit, but perhaps a practical limit.
-    * Can add new records to the database (and index) to keep track.
+    * Can add new records to the database (and index) to keep track of translations.
-1. Insert `pending` pack record in database to facilitate cleaning up botched backups.
-    * e.g. if the backup crashes, and files changed, old pack will be left dangling forever
 1. Upload the pack file to the cloud.
 1. Update pack record to track bucket/vault and object/archive ID.
-1. Remove `pending` from pack record in database.

 #### Crash Recovery